osvita-io/web-remarks/README.md

 2. qualitative _remarks_, which to a domain expert would justify the quantitative evaluation.

-For example, if a student is asked to "Write a Hello, World program in C", a quantitative evaluation with a single qualitative remark may read as follows:
+For example, consider a student beign asked to "Write a Hello, World program in C", and submitting a program that does so, except that it does not write a terminating line-break.

+A quantitative evaluation, with a single qualitative remark may read as follows:

 ```
 # Write a Hello, World Program in C: 80/100